dzen-dhall/dzen-dhall/README.md

 </p>
 </details>

 To emit an [event](#events), `EMIT` environment variable can be used.
-It contains a path of an executable, which can be used to tell dzen-dhall that some event occured.
+It contains a path of an executable, which can be used to tell `dzen-dhall` that some event has occured.

 <details><summary><strong>SHOW EXAMPLE</strong></summary>
 <p>